thwong

 Maybe I am not realistic, but I still believe education is supposed to enlighten, not to indoctrinate to conform.

 In our society, everywhere you look there is mounting pressure on everyone to do whatever it takes for individual "success," often in terms of fame and fortune but rarely in terms of the well-being of all.
-Far too many see university only as a vending machine for diplomas so graduates can get a job, not as a catalyst for lifelong learning so graduates can pursue the common good.
+See the recast of universities as vending machines of diplomas, not as incubators of lifelong learning?
+The commodification is a feature, not a bug.

 Tackling the myopia of complacency is a starting point to make the world better for all.
 Does it have to be this way?
 What do we want to do about it?
 What could we do about it given what we know?

-Coping with the grim reality, I try to hang onto any glimmer of hope -- more likely out of desperation than anything else -- that education can change lives for the better for all.
+Coping with the grim reality, I try to hang onto any glimmer of hope that education can change lives for the better for all.
 If students want, they can learn to become a part of the solutions rather than a part of the problems in our society.
-If students want, they can learn to design their purposeful lives.
 But even if students do not want to learn much from coursework, they can still learn to think not just about themselves but also about others.

 Questioning the status quo is our responsibility, and asking ourselves whether we can do better for all is our obligation.
 Caring begins with understanding, and with that then not all is lost.